 “And Jesus being full of the Holy Ghost returned from Jordan, and was led by the Spirit into the wilderness” (Luke 4:1)

-As said before, Jesus being fully human, was filled and led by the Holy Spirit.
+Jesus being fully human, was filled and led by the Spirit of God.
 And let's remember what Peter said: “Ye men of Israel, hear these words; Jesus of Nazareth, a man approved of God among you by miracles and wonders and signs, which God did by him in the midst of you, as ye yourselves also know.”
 (Acts 2:22) First, we see Peter saying that he was “a man approved of God,” and then by “miracles and wonders and signs,” and finally: “which God did by him.”
 Also, Jesus said concerning himself: “The Spirit of the Lord is upon me, because he hath anointed me to preach the gospel to the poor; he hath sent me to heal the brokenhearted, to preach deliverance to the captives, and recovering of sight to the blind, to set at liberty them that are bruised” (Luke 4:1) And in Colossians we read: “For in Him all the fullness of Deity dwells in bodily form” (Colossians 2:9) Notice that it says, “in him all the fullness of Deity dwells.”
-For we know that Jesus received the Holy Spirit after his baptism by John.
+For we know that Jesus received the Spirit of God after his baptism by John.

-Below are more passages on this subject:
+Below are more passages on this subject concerning Jesus being led by God’s Spirit:

 “Verily, verily, I say unto you, He that believeth on me, the works that I do shall he do also; and greater works than these shall he do; because I go unto my Father.”
 (John 14:12)

 So, according to that statement by Jesus, we shall do greater works than him.
 We can see this to be true where we read: “And God wrought special miracles by the hands of Paul: So that from his body were brought unto the sick handkerchiefs or aprons, and the diseases departed from them, and the evil spirits went out of them.”
-(Acts 19:11-12) Again we read: “Insomuch that they brought forth the sick into the streets, and laid them on beds and couches, that at the least the shadow of Peter passing by might overshadow some of them.
+(Acts 19:11-12) Also we read: “Insomuch that they brought forth the sick into the streets, and laid them on beds and couches, that at the least the shadow of Peter passing by might overshadow some of them.
 There came also a multitude out of the cities round about unto Jerusalem, bringing sick folks, and them which were vexed with unclean spirits: and they were healed everyone.”
 (Acts 5:15-16)

 Below are a few passages where Jesus is commissioning us to do what he did: